axyorah/snailshells/README.md

 $ git clone https://github.com/axyorah/snailshells.git
 ```

 Create docker image for this project.
-To do this, in the directory where you cloned this repo to run:
+To do this, from the directory where you cloned this repo to run:
 ```
 $ docker build -t snailshells .
 ```